123456789_123456789_123456789_123456789_123456789_

 set.valid_string #=> "1:10"

-.new may receive a single optional argument: a non-zero 32 bit unsigned integer, a range, a sequence-set formatted string, another sequence set, or an enumerable containing any of these.
+.new may receive a single optional argument: a non-zero 32 bit unsigned integer, a range, a sequence-set formatted string, another sequence set, a Set (containing only numbers or *), or an Array containing any of these (array inputs may be nested).

 set = Net::IMAP::SequenceSet.new(1)